jbladant/ORCA2-demonstrator/Paleo_Earth.md

 ### Run a PALEORCA2 simulation of the Early Eocene

 You are now ready to run a NEMO simulation of the Early Eocene.
-Edit: for now, the tutorial does not include PISCES or TOP because Early Eocene surface and bathymetric forcings for PISCES do not yet exist; however, the namelist and xml files required to run with TOP/PISCES are included.
+This tutorial does not include PISCES or TOP since Early Eocene surface and bathymetric forcings for PISCES do not yet exist; however, the namelist and xml files required to run with TOP/PISCES are included.
 Essentially, this is done by setting the flag ln_top to false in namelist_cfg (see below).

 Go the the PALEORCA2 folder that has been created as part of the compilation step: